ShadowNinjaXD/CypherSetupCollection/README.md

 - **BY**: Credit must be given to the creator.
 - **SA**: Adaptations must be shared under identical terms.

 By using this document, you agree to comply with the terms outlined above.
-Thank you for respecting the rights of the creator.
+Thank you for respecting the creator's rights.